 So yes, we can all learn a skill set, but without the right mindset, Imposter Syndrome is probably going to hang around to stay.

 When I wrote about the Brandscape method, I paraphrased a story that Dr. Carol Dweck talks about in her book, Mindset.
 She retells the tortoise and the hare parable from her perspective of fixed and growth mindsets.
 She said that as children, we were given a choice between the talented but erratic hare and the plodding but steady tortoise.
 The lesson was supposed to be that slow and steady wins the race.
 But really, did any of us want to be the tortoise?
 No, we just wanted to be a less foolish hare.
 I love how she tells the story.
-It was a concept I’d never really thought about when it comes to building a business and building a brand and creating a visibility strategy that depends on both traffic and a good funnel and all of that.
+It was a concept I’d never really thought about when it comes to building a business and building a brand and creating a visibility strategy.

 That right there is the key.
 You can always become better with grit and work, AKA action cures fear.